 Previously he worked at Divine Word University – Papua New Guinea (2008 – 2010), Université Lumière - Bujumbura, Burundi (2007), IICD/East African Center for Open Source Software (EACOSS) – Uganda (2004 – 2008), Uganda Martyrs University – Uganda (2002 – 2007), Ordina/Devote – Netherlands (1999 – 2002), Essential Action Engineers – Netherlands (1996 – 1999), and Delft University of Technology – Netherlands (1993 – 1999).

-Chair of the Academic Board and Programme Leader (Public Health)
+Member of the Senior Management Team and Programme Leader (Public Health)

-Dr Ashis Brahma from The Netherlands is Chair of the VUU Academic Board and Programme Leader for the Public Health programme.
+Dr Ashis Brahma from The Netherlands is Programme Leader for the Public Health programme.
 He is a physician and tropical medicine doctor who studied in Holland at undergraduate level and at the London School of Hygiene and Tropical Medicine at postgraduate level.
 As a founding member of Mobile Monday, he has given speeches and lectures all over the world on health issues, and has worked in Holland, India, Kathmandu, Burundi, Sudan, Uganda, Ethiopia, Chad, and the US in various teaching, medical, and public health capacities.

 Dr Brahma speaks English, Dutch, French, German, Bengali, Arabic, and Spanish, and his primary teaching interests include community health, conflict and health, safe motherhood and child health, primary healthcare, disease prevention and control, and m-health.